nintanuki/frankies-corner/README.md

 - Helpful search keywords: LAN workstation, IT table, computer workbench, computer table, LAN table, tech workstation, computer desk, IT desk, LAN station.
 - DIY references (if I ever change my mind on building): "Ultimate Electronics Station Build" (~$300) and "How to Build a Cable-Free Desk with Built-In Lights, USB, Outlets + More."

-_Tools and parts (soldering iron, components, etc.) are a separate, later decision.
-This plan covers the furniture only._
+_Software, components, and the soldering-iron-level details are a separate, later decision.
+Tier 1 is the only thing that needs buying now._